marifse/community_ibm_iks_ansible_collection/docs/ibm_container_storage_attachment_remove.rst

 This module is part of the ibm collection (version 1.0.0).

 To install it, use: ansible-galaxy collection install ibm.
-You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.ibm.ibm_container_storage_attachement_create_module_requirements>` for details.
+You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.ibm.ibm_container_storage_attachment_delete_module_requirements>` for details.

 To use it in a playbook, specify: :code:`ibm.container_storage_attachment_create`.